cybernetisk/shifty_gammel/README.md

 4. In the shifty folder, run `bundle install`.
 This will install rails and all other dependencies

-5. To set up the database, run: `rake db:migrate`
+5. To set up the database and generate data for development, run: `rake shifty:init`

 6. You should be finished now, try to run `rails s` to start the webserver.